KaiserGabo/halfonso/README.md

 - For ROS 2 installation, you can select `ROS-Base Install` instead of `Desktop Install`.
 - If you wish to run `RViz` in Raspberry Pi, consider `Desktop Install` or binary install via bash using `sudo apt install ros-jazzy-rviz2`.

+**<ins>Configuring the Raspberry Pi for accepting non-PD power supply</ins>**

+If the Raspberry Pi can't identify a PD chip, it asumes that your power supply isn't capable of delivering 5A and restrics the amount of current the USB ports can provide (from 1600mA to 600mA) and underpowers the CPU by only consuming 3A.
+To fix this, please do the following:

+**Increase the total USB current**

+1. Open a terminal and type this command:

+        sudo nano /boot/firmware/config.txt

+2. Add the following line to the file:

+        usb_max_current_enable=1

+**Force the Raspberry Pi 5 to think it is using a 5A power supply**

+1. Open Terminal and type:

+        sudo -E rpi-eeprom-config --edit

+2. Add this to the file (allowable options at 3000 or 5000):

+        PSU_MAX_CURRENT=5000

 <br>

 ## Installing Packages for Raspberry Pi and Flashing Code to ESP32